17ms/pure-be/README.md

 - `/sdfs`: Straightforward Depth-First Search bruteforce solver (will be upgraded, see [roadmap](#roadmap))

-All endpoints parse the input Sudokus from stringified flat grids received in the following JSON format:
+All endpoints parse the input Sudokus from stringified flat grids received in the following JSON format (empty cells represented with `0`):

 ```json
 [